Terms of Service

 Key points (plain language)

-• PhaseContract is operated by Michael Delgado, sole proprietor, trading as PhaseContract, based in Hessen, Germany.
-We are not your contractor, employer, escrow service, insurer, or mediator.
+• PhaseContract is not your contractor, employer, escrow service, insurer, or mediator.
 We do not guarantee work quality.

 • The transactional service is currently offered in the United States only, excluding California.
 We may block access or payment actions based on jurisdiction, IP geolocation, or billing/onboarding address checks.

 • Contractors and Clients contract directly with each other.
-PhaseContract provides the technology to structure and collect payments.
+PhaseContract provides the technology to structure jobs and run staged payment workflows.

 • Jobs are split into Phases.
 Each Phase has a defined scope, price, and approval step.
-If a Client doesn't act within 72 hours, the Phase auto-approves and their card is charged.
+If a Client doesn't act within 72 hours, the Phase auto-approves.
+If the payment for that Phase was already collected earlier, the payout workflow may move to its next Stripe Connect step.

-• Clients: your card may be declined if it is prepaid or issued in a different country than the Contractor's business.
+• Clients: ineligible cards may be declined, and bank payments may require confirmation and clearance time.
 You pay exactly what your contractor quoted — no extra fees.

 • Stripe processes all payments.
 Stripe's terms apply in addition to ours.

-• Some security-sensitive actions (for example card updates, milestone approvals, and change-order approvals) require verification codes and may require issuer authentication such as 3D Secure.
+• Some security-sensitive actions (for example Payment Method updates, milestone approvals, and change-order approvals) require verification codes and may require issuer or bank authentication such as 3D Secure or bank confirmation.

-• If a Job is paused, cancelled, completed, or currently in cancellation flow, card updates may still be accepted for account continuity while payment retries remain blocked until the Job returns to an actionable state.
+• If a Job is paused, cancelled, completed, or currently in cancellation flow, Payment Method updates may still be accepted for account continuity while payment retries remain blocked until the Job returns to an actionable state.

-• Users outside supported jurisdictions may browse public informational pages, but may not create accounts, authorize jobs, store cards, or use transactional features until we explicitly open their region.
+• Users outside supported jurisdictions may browse public informational pages, but may not create accounts, authorize jobs, store Payment Methods, or use transactional features until we explicitly open their region.

 1. Agreement to Terms